 Get to the courtroom at least 15 minutes before the time listed on the notice.
 Sometimes, the Court will “call roll” to see if everyone is there.
 When your case is called, stand up and say you are here.

 The landlord or their lawyer and you can reach an agreement before the hearing starts.
-The Court has agreement forms you can use: https://kycourts.gov/Legal-Forms/Legal%20Forms/218.pdf.
+The Court has agreement forms, called a Forcible Detainer Settlement Agreement that you can use: https://kycourts.gov/Legal-Forms/Legal%20Forms/218.pdf.